City: City

 Palitana is a religiously significant city in Gujarat, India.

-A city can be distinguished from other human settlements by its relatively great size, but also by its functions and its special symbolic status, which may be conferred by a central authority.
-The term can also refer either to the physical streets and buildings of the city or to the collection of people who dwell there and can be used in a general sense to mean urban rather than rural territory.
+A city can be distinguished from other human settlements by its relatively great size, but also by its functions and its special symbolic status.
+The term can refer either to the physical streets and buildings of the city or to the collection of people who dwell there and can be used in a general sense to mean urban rather than rural territory.

 According to the "functional definition", a city is not distinguished by size alone, but also by the role it plays within a larger political context.
 Cities serve as administrative, commercial, religious, and cultural hubs for their larger surrounding areas.
 The presence of a literate elite is often associated with cities because of the cultural diversities present in a city.
 A typical city has professional administrators, regulations, and some form of taxation (food and other necessities or means to trade for them) to support the government workers.
 (This arrangement contrasts with the more typically horizontal relationships in a tribe or village accomplishing common goals through informal agreements between neighbors, or the leadership of a chief.)
 The governments may be based on heredity, religion, military power, work systems such as canal-building, food distribution, land-ownership, agriculture, commerce, manufacturing, finance, or a combination of these.
 Societies that live in cities are often called civilizations.